 • Send pictures to staff via Dropbox, Google photos, jump drive, etc.

 Volunteer, Faculty, and Staff Dinner (all sites except Northeast)

-• Book dinner reservations for volunteers, faculty, and staff on designated night.
+• Send invitation to volunteers, faculty, and staff who are on-site on designated night.

 Please note that contracts or financial commitments must be approved by and signed for by U.S. Chamber of Commerce Foundation staff to ensure that the integrity of the Institute program budget is maintained.